 They are unnecessary.

 This doesn’t mean that you can never ever ever use them – rather use them sparsely.
 If you are under pressure to decrease your word count, these are the first things that I would target.
-I would look at my paper, highlight all of the compound constructions and remove as many of them as required – like I said, you don’t have to remove all of them but from my experience it has helped with my assignments and my word count!
+I would look at my paper, highlight all of the compound constructions and remove as many of them as required – as I said, you don’t have to remove all of them but from my experience, it has helped improve my legal writing and my word count!

 #7 FINALLY – CHECK YOUR TENSES

-I started to notice after first year of my undergrad that I had a habit of mixing up my tenses when I’m typing up my essays.
+I started to notice after the first year of my undergrad that I had a habit of mixing up my tenses when I’m typing up my essays.
+(I am almost certain that I have mixed up my tenses in this blog post..)
 I came across an article online on writing essays one evening because, doing the typical law student thing, researching is second nature to me.
-And I did some heavy duty researching and I came across a post (I will link it when I find it – its’ been over 2 years now!) and this article discusses something along the lines of ‘be careful of your tenses’.
+And I did some heavy-duty researching and I came across a post (I will link it when I find it – it’s been over 2 years now!) and this article discusses something along the lines of ‘be careful of your tenses’.
 It is easy to go between tenses but do be mindful of it.

-Once you start taking a proactive approach towards watching out for the little things such as your tenses or compound constructions – it’s amazing how you will see your essay elevate!
+Once you start taking a proactive approach towards watching out for the little things such as your tenses or compound constructions – it’s amazing how you will see your essay elevate and dramatically improve your legal writing skills.

-For one of my essays, I believe that it was my Immigration and Asylum essay and I desperately wanted a first class grade (it was my first assignment in my final year so I wanted to start my last year of law with a bang!).
-I took great care to check every word, sentence, paragraph, and headings and tenses to ensure that it was consistent.
+For one of my essays, I believe that it was my Immigration and Asylum essay and I desperately wanted a first-class grade (it was my first assignment in my final year so I wanted to start my last year of law with a bang!).
+I took great care to check every word, sentence, paragraph, headings, and tense to ensure that it was consistent.
 Is that a bit obsessive?
 Probably but it worked in the end!

 Essentially, the key to getting a 1st class essay–is to watch out for those small details.
 You may not think much of it at the time but your teacher or lecturer or examiner will notice it.
 They have been doing this for a long time and they can pick up on these details very easily.
 By making their job easier, it encourages them to want to give you a very high grade!
 (Which is what we want!)